emissary-ingress/emissary/about/features-and-benefits.md

 ## Integrated Diagnostics

 Ambassador Edge Stack includes a diagnostics service so that you can quickly debug issues associated with configuring Ambassador.
-For more information, see [running Ambassador](https://www.getambassador.io/reference/running).
+For more information, see [running Ambassador Edge Stack](https://www.getambassador.io/reference/running).